nikitavoloboev/data/data-science/data-processing.md

 - [When your data doesn’t fit in memory: the basic techniques (2019)](https://pythonspeed.com/articles/data-doesnt-fit-in-memory/) ([HN](https://news.ycombinator.com/item?id=21508542))
 - [Differential Dataflow](https://github.com/TimelyDataflow/differential-dataflow) - Implementation of differential dataflow using timely dataflow on Rust.
 - [The Log: What every software engineer should know about real-time data's unifying abstraction (2013)](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)
+- [Luna](https://luna-lang.org/index.html#Overview) - Data processing and visualization environment built on a principle that people need an immediate connection to what they are building.